MITSustainableDesignLab/globi/docs/tutorials/run-simulations/simulation_tasking.md

 This:

-- stops and removes containers from `docker-compose.yml`, `docker-compose.hatchet.yml`, and `docker-compose.aws.yml`
+- stops and removes containers from all compose files (including `docker-compose.st.yml` for the visualizer)
 - keeps docker images on disk so future runs start faster

 Run `make engine` again the next time you want to use the system.